anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 * Proprietary or Sensitive Personal Information.

 #### 6.3.7.3 Where to Log
-* Where technically feasible, events MUST be recorded on the device where the event occurs.
+* Where technically feasible, events MUST be recorded on the device (e.g. VM, physical node, etc.) where the event occurs.
 * Where it is not technically feasible to record the event on the resource on which it occurs, then the operational use of another resource like a centralized log repository must record the event in a manner where the event can be linked to the resource on which it occurred.

 #### 6.3.7.4 Required Fields